-Help us build better boards!CASB is proud to provide the highest quality educational leadership for boards of education in Colorado.
+Help us build better boards and move them from Good to Great!CASB is proud to provide the highest quality educational leadership for boards of education in Colorado.
 The annual convention is CASB’s flagship event: an intensive 3-day learning and networking experience bringing together more than 1,000 board members, school district leaders and content experts.

 We need your expertise.
-We are seeking session proposals from school districts, school board members, thought leaders and like-minded organizations that support our theme, Building Better Boards: Leading, Learning, Listening.
+We are seeking session proposals from school districts, school board members, thought leaders and like-minded organizations that support our theme, Building Better Boards: Moving from Good to Great.

 Sessions must demonstrate ways for school boards to become more effective, building upon a foundation of leadership excellence.
 We are looking for fresh ideas, proven strategies and a collaborative spirit to help build better boards!

 Please review the following guidelines and submit your proposal by Tuesday, July 1, 2014.
 Presenting at CASB’s Annual Convention is the ideal way to share best practices, disseminate effective strategies and deepen understanding regarding emerging issues in education.